codeinthehole/foiegras/README.md

         -> REPLACE INTO TABLE 'my_data'
         -> FIELDS (isbn, price, stock);

-to load data from a CSV file into a table, replacing rows that match on a unique constraint.
+to load CSV data from `/tmp/data.csv` into the `my_data` table, replacing rows that match on a unique constraint.
-This is not possible in Postgres...
+Sadly, the Postgres's `COPY` command does not support this option.

-...until now:
+This package provides a work-around to allow using CSVs to update tables in Postgres.

     $ pip install foiegras
     $ python